net-daemon/docs/docs/api/hass_model/hass_model_codegen.md

 dotnet tool install -g JoySoftware.NetDaemon.HassModel.CodeGen --version 21.46.0-beta
 ```

-*While in preview, it is required to include the -version of the most recent version explcitily*
+*While in preview, it is required to include the -version of the most recent version explcitily.*

 After it is installed as a global tool it can be run with the command: